Course overview

 The module covers the Equity and the Law of Trusts Foundation of Legal Knowledge under the Joint Statement as required by the SRA and BSB for a QLD, and the SRA Statement of Legal Knowledge under "10.
 Trusts and equitable wrongs".

-You'll spend time working with an employer during the year, completing a project related to local government or regional politics.
+You'll spend time working with an employer during the year, completing a project in the field of law, legal practice, or an allied area.

 This will involve negotiating a project that meets the needs of both your employer or placement provider and Leeds Trinity University.